mcci-usb/COLLECTION-cricket-ui/README.md

 sudo pip3 install pyinstaller
 ```

+Note:
+* If the installation of wxpython is not success, perform `sudo apt-get install build-essential libgtk-3-dev`
+* Some times the installation of wxpython takes longer time (>30 minutes).

 ## Interpret python source

 This is to ensure that the source can be interpreted without any error

+Move to the directory `destdir/ui-3141-3201/src/`

 <strong>On Windows:</strong>